kevin-sg/drag-and-drop-example-v1/README.md

-# DRAG AND DROP & REACT-BEATIFUL-DND
+# DRAG AND DROP & DROPZONE

 ## Technologies